Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 The tented village at The Open

-Much like the well-stocked pro-shop, the tented village is heaven for the materialistic golfer.
-They can peruse everything from books and paintings, to clothing and holiday destinations.
+Much like the well-stocked pro shop, the tented village is heaven for materialistic golfers.
+They can peruse everything from books and paintings to clothing and holiday destinations.

 Beating your handicap and getting cut

-Every amateur golfer should be aiming to reduce his or her handicap.
-Nothing gives personal satisfaction like seeing a lower number beside your name on the notice board.
+Every amateur should be aiming to reduce his or her handicap.
+Nothing gives personal satisfaction like seeing a lower number beside your name on the noticeboard.

 Holing a monster putt or chipping in

 It just feels like the golfing gods have smiled on you.
-It’s a welcome bonus and could make all the difference when the final scores are tallied.
+It’s a welcome bonus and could make all the difference to your card.

 Being at The Open to see the winning putt holed

-The atmosphere is electric as throngs of spectators encircle the final green to watch the culmination of golf’s greatest championship.
+The atmosphere is electric as throngs of spectators encircle the final green to watch the climax of golf’s greatest event.